bowmnath/cis-457-w23/activities/week-05-reliable.md

    If not, why not?
 -->

+For the next two questions,
-21. Assume a TCP sender sends packets 1 - 5 and receives ACKs for 1, 4, and 5.
+assume a TCP sender sends 5 packets, each containing one byte.
+(Remember -- TCP sequence numbers don't count packets, but bytes.)
+Assume the sequence numbers are simply 1 - 5.

-    What packet(s) will be re-sent after the next timeout?
+21. If the sender receives ACKs confirming that bytes 1, 4, and 5 arrived safely, which packet(s) will be re-sent after the next timeout?

-22. Assume a TCP sender sends packets 1 - 5 and receives ACKs for 1 and 2.
-    What packet(s) will be re-sent after the next timeout?
+22. If the sender instead receives ACKs confirming that bytes 1 and 2 arrived safely, which packet(s) will be re-sent after the next timeout?

 23. Why is a server generally able to handle more UDP clients at once than TCP clients?